perforce/helix-authentication-service/docs/Development.md

 # Development

-This document is intended for developers who are interested in learning how to modify and test the Helix Authentication Service.
+This document is intended for developers who are interested in learning how to modify and test the P4 Authentication Service.

 ## Setup